shred/acme4j/src/doc/docs/usage/renewal.md

 _acme4j_ supports the [draft-ietf-acme-ari](https://www.ietf.org/archive/id/draft-ietf-acme-ari-07.html) draft.

 You can check if the CA offers renewal information by invoking `Certificate.hasRenewalInfo()`.
-If it does, you can get a suggested time window for certificate nenewal by invoking `Certificate.getRenewalInfo()`.
+If it does, you can get a suggested time window for certificate renewal by invoking `Certificate.getRenewalInfo()`.

 When renewing a certificate, you can use `OrderBuilder.replaces()` to mark your current certificate as the one being replaced.
 This step is optional though.